shwethakalesh2007-create/K-Drama-Hive-/README.md

 # 🎬 K-Drama Hive

-A simple Python-based K-drama information and search project.
+A simple Python-based K-drama information, search, and discovery project.

 ## 📌 About

-K-Drama Hive stores K-drama information in a CSV file and allows users to search for a drama by its title.
+K-Drama Hive stores K-drama information in a CSV file and allows users to search and discover dramas based on different preferences.

+Users can search by:

+* 🎬 Title
+* 🏷️ Genre
+* 👩 Female lead type
+* 👨 Male lead type
+* 💕 Tropes
+* 🔎 Similar dramas

 ## 🛠️ Technologies Used